suankan/build-ami/HELP.md

 # Help

-In order to build an AMI image run the following command:
+In order to build an AMI image please refer to create_ami.md.